go-gitea/gitea/docs/content/doc/features/authentication.en-us.md

 - Start the web server (`gitea.exe web`)

-- Enable SSPI authentication by adding an SSPI authentication source in `Site Administration -> Authentication Sources`
+- Enable SSPI authentication by adding an `SPNEGO with SSPI` authentication source in `Site Administration -> Authentication Sources`

-- Sign in to a client computer in the same domain with any domain user
+- Sign in to a client computer in the same domain with any domain user (client computer, different from the server running `gitea.exe`)

 - If you are using Chrome, Edge or Internet Explorer, add the URL of the web app to the Local intranet sites (`Internet Options -> Security -> Local intranet -> Sites`)

-- Start Chrome, Edge or Internet Explorer and navigate to FQDN URL of gitea (eg. `http://host.domain.local:3000`)
+- Start Chrome, Edge or Internet Explorer and navigate to the FQDN URL of gitea (eg. `http://host.domain.local:3000`)

-- Click the `Sign In` button on the dashboard and you should be automatically logged in with the same user that is currently logged on to the computer
+- Click the `Sign In` button on the dashboard and choose SSPI to be automatically logged in with the same user that is currently logged on to the computer

 - If it does not work, make sure that:
   - You are not running the web browser on the same server where gitea is running.
 You should be running the web browser on a domain joined computer (client) that is different from the server.
 If both the client and server are runnning on the same computer NTLM will be prefered over Kerberos.